Abimola/air-quality-data-pipeline/README.md

 This project demonstrates an automated **end-to-end data engineering pipeline** that collects, processes, models, and visualizes real-time air quality and weather data for stations across the United Kingdom.

-It is designed to **mimic real-world enterprise data infrastructure** while remaining cost-efficient.
+It is designed to **emulate real-world enterprise data infrastructure** while remaining cost-efficient.
 Each technology was intentionally selected to reflect modern industry practices used in production data platforms.

 ---